 - Plan your wedding and perform the marriage ceremony.

-What Do You Need to Qualify?
+What Do You Need To Qualify?

-If you are a U.S. citizen planning to marry a foreigner who is currently residing abroad, you will need to meet a set of criteria to obtain your Fiancé visas in Clearwater.
+If you are a U.S. citizen planning to marry a foreigner who is currently residing abroad, you will need to meet a set of criteria to obtain your Fiancé visas in Florida.
 This means:

 - You must have met your intended future spouse in person within the past two years of the date of filing.